cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Superuser access disabled

-Pushing towards *security-by-default*, all new clusters created with CloudNativePG don't enable superuser access (`postgres` user) via the network, unless explicitly requested.
+Pushing towards *security-by-default*, CloudNativePG now disables superuser access (`postgres` user) via the network in all new clusters unless explicitly requested.

-If you want to restore this behavior, you need to explicitly set:
+If you want to restore the previous behavior, you need to set explicitly:

 ```yaml
 spec: